aiidateam/aiida-core/docs/source/state/calculation_state.rst

 ==========================

 There are various methods which specify the calculation properties.
 Here follows a brief documentation of their action.
+You can also find them in the  :class:`.AbstractJobCalculation` API reference.

 * ``c.set_max_memory_kb``: require explicitely the memory to be allocated to the scheduler job.
 * ``c.set_append_text``: write a set of bash commands to be executed after the call to the executable.
 These commands are executed only for this instance of calculations.
 Look also at the computer and code append_text to write bash commands for any job run on that  computer or with that code.